h3rmit-git/QFG4-Fixes/README.md

 3. Extract the contents of the zip to the PATCHES folder in your QFG4 directory.
 Always overwrite when prompted.

-4. Open your RESOURCES.CFG configuration file in your QFG4 folder with Notepad and ensure that the patches folder is included in the ``patchDir`` variable.
+4. Open your RESOURCE.CFG configuration file in your QFG4 folder with Notepad and ensure that the patches folder is included in the ``patchDir`` variable.
 The patchDir variable is a semicolor-separated list of folders, either absolute or relative.

    E.g.